vyclarks/amazon-reviews-sentiment/README.md

 This project deploys a sentiment analysis model that predicts customer sentiment in real-time.
 It provides a Flask-based API and a web interface for users to input reviews or upload CSV files for batch predictions.

 ## 1) Features
+- Data Scraping: Scraped 15k review from Amazon Website using BeautifulSoup and Selenium
 - Text Preprocessing: Automatically cleans and preprocesses text data.
 - Sentiment Prediction: Classifies reviews as positive, neutral, or negative using a trained LightGBM model.
 - Graph Visualization: Displays sentiment distribution graphs.